 09|2023

-Hey, guys, this is NP & clinic owner Britney Jackson here at Jackson Health and Wellness Clinic!
 Today, we are talking about how to properly administer your own GLP-1 medications from home.
 We talked about these medications in last month’s blog, which you should definitely check out first!

 Preparation

-So the things that you’re going to need, are your vial, a syringe, and an alcohol pad.
+So the things that you’re going to need are your vial, a syringe, and an alcohol pad.
 All of that should have come directly to you.
 So the first thing we’re going to do is open our alcohol pad and we are going to clean off the top of our bottle.

 Now, why do we do that?
 Once this vial has been open, it has been exposed to air and germs.
 So there could be germs on top of the bottle that we don’t want to get in the vial because what is inside the vial is considered sterile.
 So we wipe the top of our bottle off with our alcohol pad.